-All University websites are required to be compliant with the Americans with Disabilities Act, Section 508 (specifically Subpart B, 1194.22 Web-based intranet and internet information and applications).
+All University websites are required to be compliant with the Americans with Disabilities Act and are encouraged to adhere to Section 508 of the Rehabilitation Act of 1973 (specifically Subpart B, 1194.22 Web-based intranet and internet information and applications).

-While Aurora’s central themes are tested and kept accessible by UITS web developers, individual webmasters are responsible for keeping the content of their pages and sites accessible as well.
+While Aurora’s central themes are tested and kept accessible by ITS web developers, individual webmasters are responsible for keeping the content of their pages and sites accessible as well.

 Quick Tips to Keep Your Pages Accessible

 Alt tags for images help make a site more accessible.
 WordPress will use the file name of an image as the Alt tag, but this is likely not going to be good enough to pass an accessibility review.
 A good alt tag briefly describes the content of an image.

 Layouts of rows and columns should be done with Bootstrap code, not HTML Tables.
 Besides being inaccessible, HTML tables will also break your pages in mobile views!
 Tables should only be used when the content in a cell is defined by what row and column it belongs to.

 Avoid ‘Click Here’ and similar phrases for links.
 Instead, have the link text describe the link destination.
 In addition to being more accessible, it will help with your Google search rankings.
 For example, “For more information about our admissions process click here” could be better as “More information about our admissions process“.